FAQs

 Q. Who can participate in the VBE Program?

-A. Successfully registered small businesses are offered the opportunity to verify as a Small Diverse Business during the SB certification process.
-The applicant must hold certification as diverse with the Department's approved third-party certification entity:
+A. Successfully registered small businesses are offered the opportunity to verify as a Veteran Business Enterprise during the SB certification process.
+The applicant must hold certification as Veteran, or service-disabled Veteran with the Department's approved third-party certification entity:

 Q. How do I apply for verification as an SDB or a VBE?